karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 The `-> bool` thingy at the end is telling us what type of value this proc returns.

-The second change is that we now set `player_grounded = false` when you press space, so that you can't jump again until you've hit ground.
+The second change is that we now set `player_grounded = false` when you press space, so that you can't jump again until you've hit ground, at which point the `player_grounded` will become `true` again.

 Now, if you run the game again, you'll finally have a jumping mechanic that works properly.
-No more jumping in air.
+No more jumping while in the air!

 <video autoplay loop muted width="100%"><source src="/odinraylib2/proper_jumping.mp4"></video>